Scouterhorn, COPE, and COFFFEE & TEA

 • Permit requirements depend on the location and climbers.
 The state of MD, the Commonwealth of VA, and the District of Columbia had different requirements.
 Generally, however, if the only people allowed to climb are members of BSA, no permits are required.
 If you plan to allow non-members on the Scouterhorn, you have homework.

-• Maryland: The Maryland Department of Labor defines the codes for operating amusement devices.
-You will need to follow the process for requesting an inspection and send your completed Inspection Request Form to the Safety Inspection Unit office either by fax (410-333-7683) or you may scan the document and email it to ar.request@maryland.gov at LEAST 30 days prior to your event.
+• Maryland: The Maryland Department of Labor (Title 09) defines the codes for operating amusement devices in Chapter 09.12.62.
+Amusement Attractions Erected Permanently or Temporarily at Carnivals, Fairs, and Amusement Parks.
+You will need to follow the process for requesting an inspection and send your completed Inspection Request Form to the Safety Inspection Unit office either by fax (410-333-7683) or you may scan the document and email it to ar.direct@maryland.gov (preferred method) at LEAST 30 days prior to your event.
 [Click here for a partially completed form.]
-[NOTE: new email address in 2023.]
+[NOTE: new email address in 2023; AR.Direct@maryland.gov.]

 • Specify the date, time, and location the Scouterhorn will be set up and ready for operation.
 If you're not ready when the inspector arrives, the inspector may cancel the inspection.
 Same could happen if they cannot find you.